I’ve started writing songs and I plan on recording and releasing an EP over the next couple of years.

 - Burlesquesque, Toronto, ON (Comedy-vaudeville-burlesque performer/spoken word/emcee; performance August 10, 2006)

-I’m also involved in the music industry through a non-profit arts group where I serve various functions including media coordinator, executive administrator among others.
-We specialize in presenting world music and arts, including a concert season, 3-day world music festival, multi-disciplinary small venue arts festival, the Queer Cabaret (focusing on racialized lgbtq2s artists) and educational endeavours.
+For about five years (2012 to 2017) I was also involved in the music industry through a non-profit arts group where I serve various functions including media coordinator, executive administrator among others.
+The group specialized in presenting world music and arts, including a concert season, 3-day world music festival, multi-disciplinary small venue arts festival, the Queer Cabaret (focusing on racialized lgbtq2s artists) and educational endeavours.
 The group: Matapa Music & Arts Organization and The Hamilton World Music Festival.

 Here’s an original song performed with former band A.R.T. called Winter Woollen Blues (and here’s the story of why I wrote it).

 How I Found My Voice